 California STEP goals are simple:

-California STEP can help you answer:
+California STEP can provide information on:

 - If you are not exporting, we’d like to help you get started.

-- What opportunities are there for my firm to connect with overseas buyers in California?
+- Opportunities to connect with overseas buyers

-- Support for small business participation in foreign trade missions and foreign market sales trips
+- Supporting participation in foreign trade missions

 - Information and communications technology